microsoft/K2Bridge/docs/visualization/metrics.md

 Upper Deviation (Population or Sampling) = Average Value + (Standard Deviation (Population or Sampling) * Sigma)
 ```

-The `Sigma` value controls controls how many standard deviations +/- from the mean should be displayed.
+The `Sigma` value controls controls how many standard deviations +/- from the mean should be displayed (see explanation on how to use it, below).

 > As reference, you can check the Elasticsearch implementation used to calculate bounds here : [getStdDeviationBound()](https://github.com/elastic/elasticsearch/blob/0699c9351f1439e246d408fd6538deafde4087b6/server/src/main/java/org/elasticsearch/search/aggregations/metrics/InternalExtendedStats.java#L187-L194)